Great video explaining how the posters of the late 1960s were printed, using offset lithography.

 If there is a song that made Janis Joplin, this is it.
 The quality of the filming, for 1967, is staggering.

 Yes, really.
 This 3:13 clip from a German documentary features two parts with amazing 1967 footage of Connecticut socialites at Philip Johnson's Glass House in New Canaan.
-While you don't see the band, they are dancing (rather wildly) to NYC nihilists (my description), the Velvet Undrground.
+While you don't see the band, the swells are dancing (rather wildly) to NYC nihilists (my description), the Velvet Undrground.
 First up is "waiting for my man" about scoring heroin and later in the clip is the sadomasochistic "Venus in Furs," certainly a far cry from the Peppermint Twist.
 The dancers don't seem to notice....

 Great period coverage of Woodstock by Walter Cronkite and CBS News